 Internal Revenue Service (IRS) issued IRS Notice 2005-5 clarifying that the automatic rollover rules apply to retirement plans established under 401(a), 403(b) and 457(b) of the Code, including governmental plans.

-Learn how Millennium Trust works with governmental plans to rollover missing and non-responsive plan participants into self-directed IRA accounts; helping plans reduce liabilities and costs, while meeting their fiduciary requirements in accordance with the DOLs safe harbor regulations.
+Learn how Millennium Trust works with CPAs and plan sponsors to rollover missing and non-responsive plan participants into self-directed IRAs.
+We help plans reduce liabilities and costs while meeting their fiduciary requirements in accordance with the DOL’s Safe Harbor Regulations.